wamae-ndiritu/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 [1. isdigit](./1-isdigit.c) - This task aims at checking for digits (0 through 9).
 It uses the `isdigit()` function in the standard Library defined in the `ctype.h` header file.

+[2.
+Collaboration is multiplication](./2-mul.c) - A function that takes two integers and return their product.
+The custom function is called `mul()` and has been defined in the `main.h` found on the project.